KannonZenetism/zenetism-field-physics/structural-neuroscience/SN04-awareness-stratification-and-the-philosophy-of-mind.md

 ### 3.5 The Panpsychist Contribution

 Panpsychism sees something that physicalism refuses to see: that awareness is not confined to the corporeal.
 The intuition that matter is not inert — that motion itself implies something more than mechanical arrangement — is structurally veracious.
 What the lattice corrects is not the intuition but the identification.
-What animates motion at L₁ is not individuated experience projected downward from L₂ but the proto-awareness principle at L₀ (Spirit / Motive Infinity) whose radiative condition makes all motion possible, expressed operationally through soul from L₄ onward.
+What animates motion at L₁ is not individuated experience projected downward from L₂ but Spirit (🕊️ Motive Infinity), the motive principle originating at L₀, whose radiative condition makes all motion possible, expressed operationally through soul from L₄ onward.
 Panpsychism's contribution is the refusal to accept that the metric terminus exhausts reality.
 Its limitation is that it universalizes one register's experience rather than recognizing the full stratification.

 ---